 I recommend using the in-app message translation feature instead.
 Your hotel concierge can also help if you get stuck.

 6. Google Maps

 It goes without saying that this app is worth its weight in gold – not just for China but any country overseas.

 Finding your way back to your hotel, or even navigating the Forbidden City in Beijing, is easier with Google Maps.

-There are alternatives, like Baidu, but they’re in Chinese and won’t be of much help.
+There are alternative Chinese map apps, but most are in Chinese and won’t be of much help.

 If you’re on a packaged tour you may not need Trip (also known as Ctrip).